stepzen-dev/examples/with-apollo/getting-started/README.md

 We also assume you have [signed up with](https://stepzen.com/signup) StepZen, [installed the StepZen CLI and are already logged into your account](https://stepzen.com/getting-started).

+Note all instructions are based starting at the `with-apollo/getting-started` folder relative to the root of this repository.

-## Customers subgraphpo
+## Customers subgraph

-Deploy the customers subgraph into your StepZen account:
+Deploy the `customers` subgraph into your StepZen account:

 ```
 cd customers